XeroAPI/Xero-OpenAPI/scripts/api-diff/README.md

 Tests validate that:
 - Branches containing `breaking` anywhere in the name are correctly identified
 - Other branches are handled with breaking change enforcement
+- All command-line flags (`--fail-on-breaking`, `--allow-breaking`, `--dry-run`, `--html-report`) are parsed correctly
+- Flag precedence and override behavior works as expected

 ## Integration